-Since starting her blog in 2012, she has gone on to win several awards, including the “Readers’ Choice Favorite Food Blog” by Better Homes and Gardens in 2014 and 2016.
+Since starting her blog in 2012, she has gone on to win several awards.
+These are including the “Readers’ Choice Favourite Food Blog” by Better Homes and Gardens in 2014 and 2016.

-Her cookbook Half Baked Harvest is available through various book sellers, including, of course, Amazon.
+Her cookbook Half Baked Harvest is available through various booksellers, including Amazon.

 Little Upside Down Cake is the journal of Sanda Vuckovic Pagaimo.
 She’s a food and lifestyle photographer based in Lisbon, Portugal.

-With education and years of experience of working in Information Technology, Sanda left a stable career to explore her passion for food photography.
+She has education and years of experience working in Information Technology.
+Then Sanda left a stable career to explore her passion for taking food pictures.

-After taking photography courses and workshops and teaching herself about food photography, Sanda now works with photographers and stylists that she has long admired.
+She took photography courses and workshops and taught herself about food images.
+Sanda now works with photographers and stylists that she has long admired.

-The Curious Pear is actually a curious pair–comprised of Meg, a writer, and Issy, a photographer.
+The Curious Pear is comprised of Meg, a writer, and Issy, a photographer.

 The two are best friends that have been travelling and eating together for more than eleven years.